 - Docking Port Alignment Indicator (Quality of Life)

 - Soviet Spacecraft (Parts & Misc.)

 - BD Armory (Parts & Misc.)

 The last few patches and updates have added a number of things previously only available through mods and outdated several more.
-While not all mods have been ported to the latest release, all of the mods recommended here work with v1.7.3 and both expansions.
+Not all mods have been ported to the latest release, which at the time of writing is Version 1.9.x.